When Truck Campers are on a road trip

 - You may get rewards and perks when you use your credit cards.

 - The Fair Credit Billing Act (FCBA) protects customers when fraudulent transactions are made to a credit card account.
-Under federal law, if unauthorized charges are made with a credit card, the maximum amount a customer can be liable for is $50
+Under federal law, if unauthorized charges are made with your credit card, the maximum amount you can be liable for is $50

 - As a preventive measure, you can also set up transaction alerts that can help you spot fraud by notifying you when your card is charged over a certain amount.